1. Team building events in the Rocky Mountains: Meeting and Sports in Banff National Park

 Service and gastronomy

-The Engagement of the Employees As is so often the case, this is reflected in the details: At breakfast time, you can get tea and coffee in the lobby without paying extra for breakfast.
+The Engagement of Employees As is so often the case, this is reflected in the details: At breakfast time, you can get tea and coffee in the lobby without paying extra for breakfast.
 It's almost unbearable that the hotel doesn't have a pool with a sauna, just a 24-hour gym.

 The drawback is that the breakfast in the French bistro restaurant Tableau in addition to the anyway not low price must be paid.
 It is served à la carte and averages about 15 Canadian Dollars.
 Also the dinner is highly recommended - it is different in the gourmet Paradis Vancouver, whose kitchen tends to value healthy food, not to be expected.